stevejay/middleengine-website/src/posts/2020-07-28-bresenhams-line-algorithm.md

 ![](/images/2020-07-28-bresenhams-line-algorithm/12b_bresenham-guide-2x.png "Using exact figures")

-The problem with doing this is that we end up with floating point values, and a key feature of the Bresenham algorithm is that it is implemented using only integer operations.
+The problem with doing this is that we will almost certainly end up with floating point values, and a key feature of the Bresenham algorithm is that it is implemented using only integer operations.
 We can avoid this if we use the rate of change of the fast axis as the unit value in our calculations.
 Thus the distance between the two pixels is ΔX, and the intersection point is ΔY above the lower pixel:

 ![](/images/2020-07-28-bresenhams-line-algorithm/13_bresenham-guide-2x.png "Using the rates of change to determine the intersection point")

-(Note that there is a floating point value in the above diagram — 0.5 — but I will shortly show how it is avoided in the calculations.)
+(Note that there is a floating point value in the above diagram — 0.5 — but I will shortly show how to avoid it in our calculations.)

 We will use epsilon, with the symbol ε, to represent the current rate of change in Y. This is because that rate of change will not necessarily always be ΔY — it normally varies depending on any error introduced with each iteration of the algorithm.
 The initial value for ε is zero, and at the start of each iteration of the algorithm we will add ΔY to it.
 This addition represents the change in Y that occurs each time we take one step along the X-axis.
 Since we are currently in the first iteration of the algorithm, we add ΔY to ε and so the new value of ε is 0 + 2 which is 2.